 If there is a change of address, the Transportation Information form will need to be updated by the Campus Compliance Coordinator (CCC), ARD Facilitator (AF), or Department Head in SuccessEd.
 The parent should contact the CCC/AF/Department Head about the change.
 At that time, the registrar will also need to verify the new address is in the current attendance zone as well as change the information in Skyward.
 If the student is in a different attendance zone and is in a specialized program, the Program Manager should be notified to determine if there is a program closer to the student's new address and if the student requires a campus location change.
-Physical proximity to the student's new address is only one determined.
+Physical proximity to the student's new address is only one determination for placement recommendations and will not be the only consideration when campus location is determined.